 VOA Broadcasting in Somali

 VOA reaches Somalia and neighboring countries on AM, FM, shortwave, the Internet, and digital platforms.
 A team of Somali broadcasters based in Washington, D.C., along with freelance reporters in Somalia and elsewhere in Africa and the world, provides news to a country with a federal government fighting the terrorist group al-Shahab.

 Established: February 2007

-Target area: Somalia and the rest of the Horn region of Africa
+Somalia and rest of the Horn of Africa region

-Weekly Audience: 51% in Mogadishu, and a significant number of the one to two million Somali Diaspora globally
+51% in Mogadishu, and a significant percentage of the one to two million Somali diaspora globally